Diagnosing Schizophrenia In Teens

 Support is available 24/7.
 Please also see our Get Help Now page for more immediate resources.

-The teen years can be a difficult period of time for anyone.
-As adolescents age, they often go through periods of personal growth and setbacks.
-However, many teens also struggle with untreated mental health disorders, such as DSM V schizophrenia, while attempting to manage a stressful and emotional time during their young lives.
 Schizophrenia, in particular, can be difficult to diagnose in teenagers and young adults, especially in its early phases.
-Whether you are a parent, a teacher, or anyone else who regularly interacts with teenagers, it is important to educate yourself on the early warning signs of schizophrenia in a child’s behavior, as well as the later signs once the disorder has manifested.
-Recognizing the symptoms of early onset schizophrenia in the teenagers in your life can help them receive a diagnosis and find the right treatment before their symptoms grow out of control.
+Whether you are a parent, a teacher, or anyone else who regularly interacts with teenagers, educating yourself on the early warning signs of schizophrenia in a child’s behavior, as well as the later signs once the disorder has manifested, can be beneficial.
+Recognizing the symptoms of early-onset schizophrenia in the teenagers in your life can help them receive a diagnosis and find the right treatment before their symptoms grow out of control.

 Getty